BuilderIO/nextjs-elasticpath/README.md

-# Next.js + Elasticpath + Builder.io starter kit
+# Next.js + Elasticpath + Builder.io example

-This is a minimal starter to get started with elastic path and builder.io, it renders product pages and landing pages and have theming support built-in.
+This is a minimal example to get started with elastic path and builder.io, it renders product pages and landing pages and have theming support built-in.

 ## Table of contents